-The laboratory analytical results for soil samples that are collected will be compared to the ADEC Method Two Soil Cleanup Criteria for the Under 40-inch Precipitation Zone (Title 18 Alaska Administrative Code, Chapter 75, Section 341 [18 AAC 75 341] [ADEC, 2008a]).
-The cleanup level from Table B1 will be the applicable exposure pathway-specific cleanup levels based on direct contact, ingestion, outdoor inhalation, or migration to groundwater.
+Where site specific clean up levels are not established, SI soil and sediment sampling results were compared to the ADEC Method Two Soil Clean up Criteria for the Under 40-inch Precipitation Zone (Title 18 AAC, Chapter 75, Section 341 [18 AAC 75 341] [ADEC, 2012]).
+The cleanup level from Table B1 used was the most stringent, applicable exposure pathway-specific clean up levels based on direct contact, ingestion, outdoor inhalation, or migration to groundwater.